-1. The Section 11.3.5 of Article 11 of the Law of Mongolia on Demonstration in which it is stated that "the organizer of demonstration is obliged not to have children participated in the demonstration" and the Section 12.1.4 of Article 12 of the Law in which it is stated that "participants in the demonstration has the obligation not to go with children to the demonstration" are in conflict with the Articles 10 and 16 of the Constitution.
+1. The Section 11.3.5 of Article 11 of the Law of Mongolia on Demonstration in which it is stated that "the organizer of demonstration is obliged not to have children participated in the demonstration" and the Section 12.1.4 of Article 12 of the Law in which it is stated that "participants in the demonstration has the obligation not to go with children to the demonstration" are in conflict with the Articles 10 and 16 of the Constitution of Mongolia and the Article 6 of Annex of the Constitution.